wsast/docs/readme.md

     graph <type> [...]
         <type>          - classes, calls, local, ast
-        [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) [--inclusive]   - include only filtered types as destinations from matches [--highlight=]  - comma separated regex (multiple means OR, ! prefix meant AND NOT) [--entrypoints] - highlight entrypoints
+        [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) [--inclusive]   - specifies that either source OR destination of a link can match filter [--filter-root] - filter applies only to root code object (only: calls) [--highlight=]  - comma separated regex (multiple means OR, ! prefix meant AND NOT) [--entrypoints] - highlight entrypoints
-        [--filename=]   - output file (in project directory) [--tokens]      - print tokens in graph labels (only: local) [--locs]        - print code filename and line/column info (only: ast) kdbsearch   Search knowledge base entries
+        [--filename=]   - output file (in project directory) [--tokens]      - print tokens in graph labels (warning: this can be inaccurate for languages other than WSIL) (only: local)
+        [--locs]        - print code filename and line/column info (only: ast) [--ignorecase]  - filters are case insensitive kdbsearch   Search knowledge base entries
     kdbsearch <filter> [...]
         <filter>        - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT)
         [types]         - [g]lobal, [n]amespace, [i]nterface, [cl]ass, [m]ethod, [co]nstructor, [b]lock, [v]ariable
-astsearch    Search AST
+        [--ignorecase]  - filters are case insensitive astsearch    Search AST
     astsearch <filter> [...]
-        <search>        - comma separated regex (multiple means OR, ! prefix means AND NOT)
+        <filter>        - comma separated regex (multiple means OR, ! prefix means AND NOT)
         [types]         - [t]ype, [l]abel, [v]alue
-        [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) calls       List calls to and from specific methods calls <direction> <path> [...]
+        [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) [--ignorecase]  - filters are case insensitive calls       List calls to and from specific methods calls <direction> <path> [...]
         <direction>     - to, from
         <filter>        - comma separated regex of KDB method entries (multiple means OR, ! prefix means AND NOT)
-        [--depth=]      - depth of calls to trace (default: 99999) [--locs=]       - number of surrounding lines of code to print (default 0) paths       Find paths connecting functions
+        [--depth=]      - depth of calls to trace (default: 99999) [--locs=]       - number of surrounding lines of code to print (default 0) [--ignorecase]  - filters are case insensitive paths       Find paths connecting functions
     paths <filter-start> <filter-end> [depth]
         <filter-start>  - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT)
         <filter-end>    - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT)
-        [--depth=]      - depth of calls to trace (default: 99999) [--locs=]       - number of surrounding lines of code to print (default 0) dfscan      Reload config and perform dataflow scan sscan       Reload config and perform a static code scan clear       Clear console. exit        Exit to console.
+        [--depth=]      - depth of calls to trace (default: 99999) [--locs=]       - number of surrounding lines of code to print (default 0) [--ignorecase]  - filters are case insensitive dfscan      Reload config and perform dataflow scan [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) sscan       Reload config and perform a static code scan [--filter=]     - comma separated regex of KDB entries (multiple means OR, ! prefix means AND NOT) clear       Clear console. exit        Exit to console.
 ```